whyhankee/node-flw/README.md

 * I'm always struggling with combinations of `auto`, `series`, `parallel`, `waterfall` and keeping references to the results from the called functions.
 It seems to boil down to either:

-  * Make variables in an outer scope to assign them to
+	* Assign the results to variables in an outer scope - yuck
-	* Dragging everything with you in a waterfall
+	* Dragging everything with you in a waterfall during the entire flow - yuck
-	* Use `async.auto`, gives you a context object, but not really easy to read / maintain
+	* Use `async.auto`, close, but dependency map is easy to get wrong over time :(

 * Better way to build complex flows, *very heavy* inspired by the elegant  <https://github.com/gulpjs/bach>
-* Stop the endless `if (err) return cb(err);` madness if you just want to save the first value of an async operation
+* Stop the endless `if (err) return cb(err);` madness if you just want to keep the first value of an async operation

 ### How